-Nanna is attested in the Prose Edda, the Poetic Edda, in skaldic poetry, and on the Setre Comb, a 6th century archaeological artifact.
+Nanna is attested in the Prose Edda, Poetic Edda, skaldic poetry, and on the Setre Comb, a 6th century archaeological artifact.
 She also appears in the Gesta Danorum, although in a bastardized form.

 Thoughts on Nanna